Nexmo/ruby-mobile-app-invites/README.md

-# Mobile App Promotion
+# Mobile App Invites

-A Sinatra (Ruby) app showing how to implement mobile app promotion using the Nexmo SMS API.
+A Sinatra (Ruby) app showing how to implement mobile app invites using the Nexmo SMS API.

 ## Prerequisites